dyakonoff/cuba-validation/README.md

 _**Figure 8:** JPA validation in REST service_

-The server returned `400 Bad Request` and an error message like it is specified in the later section [Validation errors in REST](#validation-errors-in-rest).
+The server returns `400 Bad Request` and an error message like it is specified in the later section [Validation errors in REST](#validation-errors-in-rest).

 [Top](#content)

 ### Programmatic Validation

-Sometimes, JPA validation is not enough for REST services.
-To validate the entities passed to the method or validate entities you have created at middleware or client tiers, we need to run JPA validations against some entity manually. in this case [programmatic validation](https://doc.cuba-platform.com/manual-6.9/bean_validation_running.html#bean_validation_programmatic) can be used.
+Sometimes, pure JPA validations are not enough for REST services.
+To validate the entities passed to the method or validate entities have been created at middleware or client tiers, we need to run JPA validations against these entities manually.
+This is the case when [programmatic validation](https://doc.cuba-platform.com/manual-6.9/bean_validation_running.html#bean_validation_programmatic) comes to play.

-You can perform bean validation  using the `BeanValidation` infrastructure interface, available on both middleware and client tier.
-It is used to obtain a `javax.validation.Validator` implementation which runs validation.
-The result of validation is a set of `ConstraintViolation` objects.
+You can perform bean validation  using the `BeanValidation` infrastructure interface, which is available on both middleware and client tiers.
+It is used to obtain a `javax.validation.Validator` implementation which runs validation and gives the result as a set of `ConstraintViolation` objects.

 If you perform some custom programmatic validation in a service, use `CustomValidationException` to inform clients about validation errors in the same format as the standard bean validation does.